LeeSureman/Flat-Lattice-Transformer/README.md

 python preprocess.py (add '--clip_msra' if you need to train FLAT on MSRA NER dataset) python flat_main.py --dataset <dataset_name> (ontonotes, msra, weibo or resume)
 ```
-If you want to run the code on other datasets, you can write a function whose output format is like ''

 If you want to record experiment result, you can use fitlog:
 ```
 pip install fitlog